 After all, the business has to be proﬁtable to be sustainable as well.
 That’s why Kao Collins and printing facilities aspire to hit aggressive benchmarks for sustainability and create a more responsible supply chain.

 Why the Focus on Sustainability?

-Sustainability has become prioritized by the printing industry in recognition of the need to support a Circular Economy, a system aimed at eliminating waste and keeping products, equipment, and infrastructure in use longer.
+Sustainability has become prioritized by the printing industry to recognize the need to support a Circular Economy, a system aimed at eliminating waste and keeping products, equipment, and infrastructure in use longer.

 Big Brands are Taking Action

 The pressure on brands to address the waste associated with their products has been growing and will only increase.
-Companies such as Walmart, Target, Kao, and Unilever have adopted sustainability goals that include initiatives such as reducing packaging materials.
-While attention has been focused on plastics and packaging, increasing attention has turned to the fashion industry and eco-friendly textile production as well.
+Companies such as Walmart, Target, Kao, and Unilever have adopted sustainability goals to reduce packaging materials.
+While attention has been focused on plastics and packaging, increasing attention has turned to the fashion industry and eco-friendly textile production.

-Many of the world’s leading brands across various markets and industries are finding they can become more eco-conscious through the implementation of more sustainable printing and production processes for their products, packaging, labels, and other significant printing needs.
-These brands are capitalizing on the opportunity to become more sustainable through both the end-products being manufactured for customers and the print industry’s ink manufacturing operations that produce the labels and packaging for those products.
+Many of the world’s leading brands across various markets and industries are finding they can become more eco-conscious by implementing more sustainable printing and production processes for their products, packaging, labels, and other significant printing needs.
+These brands capitalize on the opportunity to become more sustainable through the end-products being manufactured for customers and the print industry’s ink manufacturing operations that produce the labels and packaging for those products.

 How Kao Collins is Getting Involved

 Kao Collins establishes a dialogue with customers to educate them about the current and future changes driven by pressure from consumers, consumer groups, environmental organizations, and government regulation.